MayJuun/mayjuun-website/content/blog/1-meta-post.md

 hugo serve -D
 ```

 This will run your site in fast render mode (which is the `-D` flag).
-You can access this site when the serve is running by going to `https://localhost:1313` in your preferred web browser.
+You can access this site when the server is running by going to `https://localhost:1313` in your preferred web browser.
 If you ran this same command `hugo serve -D` in another folder, such as where you forked/cloned my [mayjuun-website] repo, then you can run a local version of that website instead.
 As you make changes to the site locally, the browser will automatically update each time a file is saved.

 Finally, you can close your server by pressing `ctrl + c` in the terminal.
 That's it!
 You now have a static site!